Inflatable space habitat: Bigelow- Commercial Space Station

-The B330 is in final design with construction getting underway in 2011.
+In 2011 the B330 was in final design with construction getting underway.

 Bigelow began to publicly refer to the initial configuration—two Sundancer modules and one B330 module—as "Space Complex Alpha" in October 2010.

-Bigelow announced in 2010 that it has agreements with six sovereign states to utilize on-orbit facilities of the commercial space station: United Kingdom, Netherlands, Australia, Singapore, Japan and Sweden.
+In March 2020, Bigelow laid off all 88 of its employees.
+As of January 2024 the company remains dormant and is currently considered defunct.
+In April 2021 Sierra Space was founded, which continued to develop inflatable space habitats as its predecessor Bigelow Aerospace had done previously.